GaloRomero/galoromero.github.io/content/authors/admin/_index.md

 <div style="text-align: justify;">

-Software Engineer and Geospatial Data Specialist, transforming complex geospatial datasets into scalable, actionable solutions that drive impact.
+Geospatial Data Specialist and Software Engineer, passionate about data management and analysis, with a strong focus on transforming complex geospatial datasets into scalable, actionable solutions that drive meaningful impact.

 </div>